Sumandeep-Kaur/Distributed-File-System/README.md

 The client accepts user input in the format:
 - UPLOAD filename.pdf
 - DOWNLOAD filename.txt
-- LIST
-- DELETE filename
 - EXIT

 #### 2. Main Server Handles Command
 The server_main receives this command, parses the file type, and forwards the request to the appropriate sub-server.

 #### 3. Sub-Server Processes Request
-The corresponding server (server_pdf, server_txt, or server_misc) responds to the request and sends a confirmation message back.
+The corresponding server (server_pdf, server_txt, or server_misc) responds to the request and sends response back.